Stape

 The process of cross-domain tracking is complicated, even for browser tracking.
 A list with requirements should match in order for cross-domain tracking to work properly and accurately - besides that there are different technologies used when setting up your own implementation.

 Cross-domain server-side tracking can be even more frustrating.
-I will cover how ss cross-domain tracking works in this article and some related topics such as Google Analytics server-side tracking, use of FPLC cookies and Stape's Cookie ReStore tag that can help reuse cookies across domains.
+We will cover how server-side cross-domain tracking works in this article and some related topics such as Google Analytics server-side tracking, use of FPLC cookies and Stape's Cookie ReStore tag that can help reuse cookies across domains.

 Server-side Google Analytics cross-domain tracking